 Constantan is used for the measurement of temperature.
-It is used for the formation of thermocouple, along with the wires of other metals such as copper, iron and chromel.
-It is especially used for resistance purpose since its resistance does not change much with the change in its temperature.
+It is used for the formation of thermocouples, along with the wires of other metals such as copper, iron, and chromel.
+It is especially used for resistance purposes since its resistance does not change much with the change in its temperature.
 It is used for DC current shunts.
-In the DC current shunts, the precision low value resistance wire is placed in series with the load in a direct current circuit, which is already carrying a high current.
-It one measures the voltage drop; he can easily measure the current.
+In the DC current shunts, the precision low-value resistance wire is placed in series with the load in a direct current circuit, which is already carrying a high current.
+It measures the voltage drop; he can easily measure the current.

 Constantan is one of the most widely used alloys.
-This is owing to the fact that it has the best overall composition of the important properties that is needed for many of the strange gauge applications.
+This is owing to the fact that it has the best overall composition of the important properties that are needed for many strange gauge applications.
 Constantan has the highest resistivity among all the other alloys, which makes it insensitive to the level of strain and temperature.
 Its resistivity is so high that it can also achieve suitable resistance levels in very small grids also.
-The temperature coefficient of resistance is not at all excessive in case of constantan alloy.
+The temperature coefficient of resistance is not at all excessive in the case of constantan.
 Therefore it has very many advantages over the other alloys.

 Constantan has a good fatigue life and a very high elongation capacity also.
 All these additional properties make it a highly useful and good alloy.
-But this alloy shows drift at the temperature range of 65 °C, therefore this point should be kept n mind when one tests the stability strain if the gauge, since its stability strain is critical at this temperature.
+But this alloy shows drift at the temperature range of 65 °C, therefore this point should be kept n mind when one tests the stability strain of the gauge since its stability strain is critical at this temperature.

-The application of constantan falls in three important categories:
+The application of constantan falls into three important categories:

 Heavy Duty Industrial Rheostats

-Constantan is an ideal alloy for the electric motor starter resistances and for heavy duty industrial rheostats.
-Since it has a high specific heat resistance, and a good ductile nature, it satisfies the entire important requirement for this category of specifications.
-Constantan is transformed into wires of large size or this kind of requirements.
+Constantan is an ideal alloy for electric motor starter resistances and for heavy-duty industrial rheostats.
+Since it has high specific heat resistance, and good ductile nature, it satisfies the entire important requirement for this category of specifications.
+Constantan is transformed into wires of large size or this kind of requirement.

 Wire Wound Precision Resistors

-Constantan is one of the most widely used alloys in wire wound precision resistors, volume control devices and temperature stable potentiometers.
-It is a main attraction in this field owing to the fact that it has negligible temperature coefficient and high resistance.
+Constantan is one of the most widely used alloys in wire-wound precision resistors, volume control devices, and temperature-stable potentiometers.
+It is the main attraction in this field owing to the fact that it has a negligible temperature coefficient and high resistance.